Gas stations increase holds on credit, debit cards at the pump

-(NewsNation) — Gas prices have started to slowly inch downwards, but drivers are still feeling the pinch at the pump — this time from their credit or debit cards.
+(NewsNation) — Gas prices have started to slowly inch downward, but drivers are still feeling the pinch at the pump — this time from their credit or debit cards.

 It’s no consumer secret that gas stations place a pre-authorization hold amount on credit or debit cards for some purchases.
 But as gas prices have risen, so have the holding fees.